kevinwhere/Bleeding-Pineapple/source/multimode/README.md

 The bulk of the work in this function is done by the loop that starts on `for i in range(incM):`.

 # Optimal Priority Assignment
 Checking the FPT feasibility of a multi-mode task set was achieved by using the **Audsley's Algorithm**, a.k.a. **Optimal Priority Assignment (OPA)**.
-Its source code for mode-level fixed-priority scheduling is attached below (the one for task-level FP scheduling is also similar):
+The QT under FPM is compatible with the OPA.
+Its source code for mode-level fixed-priority scheduling is attached below (the one for FPT scheduling is also similar):

 ```python